-sesame and perilla plants.
-Sometimes we just call them both sesame.
-But actually they are totally different plants.
+Sesame and perilla plants are sometimes both called ‘sesame’, but actually they are different plants.
 So which one is which?

-The seed pods (can you see the little seed pods like tiny bells?) are shaken until the seeds come out and the seeds are pressed to make perilla oil (deul gireum 들기름).
-This oil is similar to sesame oil.
+Perilla seeds are pressed to make perilla oil (deul gireum 들기름) which tastes similar to sesame oil.
 Both oils are good for us but perilla oil is considered to be even better for our health.
-So if possible it is the preferred choice of the two oils when used for salad dressings etc. (But usually in the shops I only see sesame oil …)
+So if possible it is the preferred choice of the two oils when used for salad dressings etc. But sesame oil is more widely available in the shops.

 sesame seed plant 참깨

 The sesame plant doesn’t have edible leaves, just seeds which grow in pods much larger than the perilla pods.
 Sesame seed oil cham-girum 참기름 is used for dressings and in cooking just like perilla oil.

 at harvest time the sesame plants are picked and the seeds removed from the pods

 Sesame seeds are used in various savoury dishes, salad dressings, desserts and as a garnish.
 Everything looks better sprinkled with sesame seeds.
 But Mr. Kim wouldn’t say that though since he doesn’t like sesame seeds!